 Guppies are tropical fish and they like warmer water.
-Although guppies can survive in lower temperature water, the chances of developing some type of diseases are really high.
+Although guppies can survive in lower-temperature water, the chances of developing some types of disease are really high.

 So, do I need a heater for my guppy fish tank?
 The short answer is, YES!
 You need to heat the water for your guppies, unless you live in a tropical climate, where the temperature does not drop under 68 °F (20 °C).

 If want to calculate the wattage you need, just use the basic rule of thumb: 5 watts per gallon of water volume.
 The following table is for in-door aquariums, where the room air temperature is set to 70 °F (21 °C).

 |65 Gallon / 250 Liter||2 X 200 W|

 |75 Gallon / 285 Liter||2 x 300 W|

 With this setup, you will be able to heat up the aquarium water to up to 80 °F (27 °C).